NivEz/canvas-boilerplate/README.md

 Lightweight HTML5 canvas setup for simple animations and game development.

 * This boilerplate implements pixels per second velocity calculation according to the user's monitor.
-* It also implements responsiveness canvas when the screen is being resized.
+* It also implements responsive canvas when the screen is being resized.
 * You can change the webpack configurations in the webpack.config.js file.